Svideo-pp/Automatic-scoring-system-for-subjective-questions/README.md

 ## Todo ⏰
 - [x] Build a scoring system based on the USE model
-- [ ] Build a scoring system based on the Roberta model
+- [x] Build a scoring system based on the Roberta model
-- [ ] Provide some solutions using sentence-transformers library
 - [ ] Find a more reasonable mapping from cosine similarity to the final score
+- [ ] Handle the probs in issues